-Read Commodore Format 29 (February 1993) here.
-Hyper links take you to specific articles.
 This issue had no subscriber’s newsletter.
-Commodore Format 29 arrived a week later than usual because…well, […]
+Read the accompanying Power Pack feature Commodore Format 29 arrived a week later than usual because…well, it was the ’90s and they still had […]

 - This issue had no subscriber’s newsletter.

 Commodore Format 29 arrived a week later than usual because…well, it was the ’90s and they still had proper Christmas breaks back then.
-It was much less a 24/7 culture; the printers and distributors closed down, for example, and software publishers were on holiday until January 2nd and didn’t send new games to review.
+Printers and distributors closed down, and software publishers were on holiday until January 2nd and didn’t send new games to review.
 When the February issue appeared on January 26th, you’d again have to question anybody that said the C64 would be commercially dead in less than a year: this month the computer saw Streetfighter 2, a new WWF beat ’em up, the official Lethal Weapon tie-in and a Doctor Who game.
 Again, not just games but games: big titles and household names.

 Not that you’d have known this from reading Commodore Format‘s 80% rated review.
 CF scores often erred on the high side, but you’d have to say that this is one of the most generous reviews in the magazine’s history.
 There’s no mention of the cut-down moves, the jerky sprites, the way fights seem to end almost at random or the way the game struggles to be coherent via tape multiload.
 And what’s with the use of sprites from the SNES game to decorate the page where C64 screenshots should be, eh?
 There’s “supporting the C64” and there’s delusion: what CF saw that merited 80% here, we’ll never know.